Neva eva go Ewa

 Oahu Surf

-- DIAMOND HEAD reported 1-2 ft at 7:30 AM HST.Swell direction from the NW.
-Wind is E 5.
+- DIAMOND HEAD reported 1-2 ft at 6:59 AM HST.Swell direction from the S. Swell period is 10 seconds.
+Wind is N 0-5.

 - Surf Forecast for OahuNOTE: Please check with local authorities regarding beach closures.
 Surf along north facing shores will be 3 to 5 feet today, lowering to 1 to 3 feet Friday.
 Surf along east facing shores will be 2 to 4 feet through Friday.
 Surf along south facing shores will be 2 to 4 feet today, rising to […]